 If Instagram is for you…

-Now you’ve decided that Instagram could be a good fit for your company, it’s time to start optimising your account.
+Now you’ve decided that Instagram could be a good fit for your company, it’s time to start optimising your account and shaping your Instagram marketing.

 1. Set up your optimised Business Instagram account: